msayed-net/localize_and_translate/README.md

 # localize_and_translate
-with this magic plugin localization and translation was never easier, simple way to translate your flutter apps and make it international
+localization and translation was never easier, simple way to translate your flutter apps and make it international

 ## Screenshots